-This is one of the records that convinced me that I should enthusiastically and actively pursue high quality home audio, That I had to devote the time, energy and money into improving my system so that I could play records like Songs for Beginners louder and get them to sound better.
+This is one of the records that convinced me that I should enthusiastically and actively pursue high quality home audio.
+I realized pretty early on that I needed to devote the time, energy and money into improving my system so that I could play records like Songs for Beginners louder and get them to sound better.

 I had such inexpressibly deep feelings while listening to the album that I knew I had to do everything in my power to get it to sound as good as I possibly could.

 Songs for Beginners is an album that made me want to become a better listener.